iwinoto/scripts/IBM-Cloud/IKS/readme.md

   * User VLAN ID for public facing network.
 Names no longer work.
   * To get a list of available VLANs, use `ibmcloud ks vlans --zone <target zone>`
   * You may need to create a VLAN using `ibmcloud sl vlan create`

+## Account access set up.

+strategy is to create a resource group and an access group for admin access to the resource group.

+Access group must have Administrator access to the resource group